-I will not lecture much in class.
+I try hard to not lecture much in class.
+(Sometimes I end up lecturing anyway.)
 The book contains my lectures.
 You read them before class.
 In class we may review parts of the reading and I always give you the chance to ask questions.

 If you don't read you will probably fail.